Pastels

 What are Hard or Semi-Hard Pastels?

 Soft pastels contain more pigment and less binder than hard pastels and pastel pencils.
 Harder pastels can be sharpened and will release the pigment with more pressure.
 These drawing sticks are made of pigment, chalk, or other binders.
-They can be sharpened to a point that offers crisp or hard edges.
-They do not crumble.
-They must be snapped to be broken down into smaller sticks.

-Preferred Brands
+Brands

 What Are Pastel Pencils

-Pastel pencils are wood-encased sticks of soft pastel.
-They serve as a cleaner alternative to working with sticks of soft pastels.
-These pencils are ideal for sketching or drawing.
-They may also be used to add fine details to any soft pastel painting.
-Pastel Pencil techniques are characteristic of pastels and sketching mediums such as charcoal or graphite.
+Pastel pencils are ideal for sketching or drawing and can add fine details to any soft pastel painting.
+Their techniques are characteristic of pastels and other sketching mediums such as charcoal or graphite.
 For example, hatching, crosshatching, or smooth gradations can be achieved.
 They can also be blended to create one even flat tone.

 Preferred Brands for Black